CodeRed30/MarketFinder/README.md

 For an Iphone user:

-> Install the ExpoGo app on your iphone.
+- Install the ExpoGo app on your iphone.
-> Scan the barcode with your phone camera.
+- Scan the barcode with your phone camera.

 ## Planning and Learning

 The details of our sprints can be found in our [trello](https://trello.com/b/olrjatGo/m4m).

+Class Diagrams:

 | Nouns       | Property Or Owner |
 | ----------- | ----------------- |